Escovitch, is another simple and easy version of this wonderful dish. This dish is best served at lunchtime or dinner with your preferred side dish.

 Escovitch or “Escabeche is a typical Mediterranean cuisine which refers to a dish of either poached or fried fish (escabeche of chicken, rabbit or pork is common in Spain) marinated in an acidic mixture before serving, and to the marinade itself.
 The dish is common in Spain and Latin America, and popular in Catalonia, Portugal, Provence, and the Philippines.”(Wikipedia, 2014) Escovitch can be served for lunch, dinner and is a great dish for entertaining as well.

 There are many versions of this dish in the Caribbean.
 The version I created is not too acidic.
 I substituted White Wine Vinegar with Champagne Vinegar.
 The Champagne Vinegar gives the dish a more subtle taste and it is less acidic.
 The sauce also has a smoother texture because I added butter.
 The version I created and many other versions do not require any marinating time.

 I would recommend making this dish with fresh fish only.
 You can possibly get away with frozen fish but the taste will not be the same.
 You have to remove any excess water from the frozen fish before frying and add more spices to the sauce.

 Hope you enjoy it as much as I do.
-And just for fun, try it with a good crusty bread.
+And just for fun, try it with a loaf of good crusty bread.

 - 2 medium white onions finely sliced